sandokim/Explainable_AI/README.md

 Replacing Guided Backpropagation with Deconvolution gives similar results, but we found Deconvolution visualizations to have artifacts and Guided Backpropagation to be generally less noisy.

+# Weakly-supervised segmentation

+Semantic segmentation involves the task of assigning each pixel in the image an object class (or background class).
+Being a challenging task, this requires expensive pixel-level annotation.
+The task of weakly-supervised segmentation involves segmenting objects with just image-level annotation, which can be obtained relatively cheaply from image classification datasets.

 # Deit

 [Training data-efficient image transformers & distillation through attention](https://arxiv.org/abs/2012.12877)